SFDC-Assets/PointInPolygon/readme.md

   Map<String,Object> responselayer = maps.Api.PointInPolygon(request);
 ```

 Lastly, please note that the GeocodeAddress class has to be run asychronously.
-The use of the Salesforce Maps API methods requires this by design so testing is much more of a pain because of this.
+The use of the Salesforce Maps API methods requires this by design, so testing is much more of a pain because of this.
 In order to test our code, we need to create something known as a <a href="https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_restful_http_testing_httpcalloutmock.htm">mock class</a>.
 This class essentially fakes the future async callout from apex and returns a hard coded response for testing purposes.
-See GeocodeMockTester for an example, but please note that you will need to create your own Mock response in order to work in your org.
+See GeocodeMockTester for an example, but please note that you will need to create your own Mock response in order to get the tests to work in your org.

 ## Maintainer